Literature: Early written literature

-The Qur'an (610 AD to 632 AD), the main holy book of Islam, had a significant influence on the Arab language, and marked the beginning of Islamic literature.
+The Qur'an (610 AD–632 AD), the main holy book of Islam, had a significant influence on the Arab language, and marked the beginning of Islamic literature.
 Muslims believe it was transcribed in the Arabic dialect of the Quraysh, the tribe of Muhammad.
 As Islam spread, the Quran had the effect of unifying and standardizing Arabic.

 Theological works in Latin were the dominant form of literature in Europe typically found in libraries during the Middle Ages.
 Western Vernacular literature includes the Poetic Edda and the sagas, or heroic epics, of Iceland, the Anglo-Saxon Beowulf, and the German Song of Hildebrandt.
 A later form of medieval fiction was the romance, an adventurous and sometimes magical narrative with strong popular appeal.

 Controversial, religious, political and instructional literature proliferated during the European Renaissance as a result of the Johannes Gutenberg's invention of the printing press around 1440, while the Medieval romance developed into the novel.